nuts-foundation/nuts-specification/rfc/rfc018-oidc4vci-credential-issuance.md

 Since this specification describes server-to-server flows, there is no user involved from who the QR code can be stolen or coerced into giving the QR code.
 To prevent eavesdropping, HTTPS MUST be used to protect communication (see Appendix B.1).

+### A.2 Trust issuer based on TLS certificates

+Since the TLS trust anchors are curated, trusting credential issuers can be derived from trust TLS server certificates:
+Credential issuer identifiers are URLs and thus link to a trusted TLS certificate.

+Future, more involved trust models could involve the issuer presenting a credential from which trust is derived.
+For instance, proving that the issuer is a registered legal entity, which can be held accountable.

 ## Appendix B: Security Considerations